The National newspaper of Abu Dhabi sees layoffs after sale

 - IDs released of men killed in Seattle, Burien, Federal Way and Renton this week

-The English language paper was founded in 2008, staffed with top writers and editors from Western newspapers.

-The paper broke local stories, but largely stayed away from controversial topics in a country with strict laws governing speech.
+But while the paper broke local stories on fire safety and other issues, it largely stayed away from controversial topics in a country with strict laws governing speech.

+International Media Investments, a subsidiary of Abu Dhabi Media Investment Corp. owned by Sheikh Mansour bin Zayed Al Nahyan of Manchester City, bought The National in November from Abu Dhabi Media.
+Sheikh Mansour’s media firm has a joint venture with Britain-based Sky to run the Arab satellite news channel Sky News Arabia.

+Although the newspaper sale has yet to finalize, staffers had to reapply for jobs at the paper.
+All this comes as low global oil prices have pinched the economy of the United Arab Emirates, a federation of seven sheikhdoms on the Arabian Peninsula.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.